MicrosoftDocs/azure-dev-docs/articles/python/quickstarts-messaging-iot.md

 ---
 title: Getting starting with messaging, events, and IoT for Python apps on Azure
-description: Index of getting started material in the Azure documentation for messaging and IoT for Python apps. ms.date: 03/14/2023 ms.topic: conceptual ms.custom: devx-track-python, py-fresh-zinc
+description: Index of Python-specific articles in Azure documentation for learning more about messaging, events, and IoT. ms.date: 03/14/2023 ms.topic: conceptual ms.custom: devx-track-python, py-fresh-zinc